12 Cutest Dog Breeds

 Bloodhounds are the perfect breed for families with children because of their patient, gentle, and mild-mannered nature.
 They have no problem with excited kids climbing all over them, and they get along well with other pets.

 However, they also have a lot of determination and are quite independent.
 These noble dogs are tough to train because they are willful and want to make their own decisions.
-This is especially true when they pick up a scent they want to follow, so it’s best to keep them on a leash if you are in an urban area.
+This is especially true when they pick up a scent they want to follow, so it’s best to keep them on a leash or inside a secure fence.

 Bloodhounds take a long time to fully mature, and while they are in their puppy phase, they can be clumsy, boisterous, and curious.
 Unfortunately, this mischievous behavior leads to chewing everything from TV remotes to car seats.
 Therefore, they are best suited to experienced and patient owners.